Keiii25/image_recognition_forecasting/README.md

 # Image Recogniton
-This project is part of my university projects for deep learning
+This project was part of my university projects a deep learning unit

 ## Model used:
 * DNN